 Every search result has 4 parts:

-- Title—The first blue line of any search result is the title.
+- Title—The first line of any search result is the title.
 If the title is blue, you can click it to open the content.
 If the title isn't blue, there's no link to the content.

 - Type of content—The second line of a result shows the type of content or the data source name.
 Next to the title, you also see an icon that indicates the type of content.
-For example, indicates that the result is part of an email thread. indicates the item is from a third-party source.
+For example, indicates the result is part of an email thread. indicates the item is from a third-party source.

 - Short description—Below the title is a description of the item (snippet), which can include actual words from the content.
 Your search terms display in bold to help you decide which results you want to open.